mpv-player/mpv/DOCS/man/options.rst

     This essentially attempts to interpolate the missing frames by convoluting the video along the temporal axis.
 The filter used can be controlled using the ``--tscale`` setting.

+    Enabling this at runtime may require setting ``--hwdec-extra-frames``, as the hardware decoder's surface pool is sized at decoder initialization.

 ``--interpolation-threshold=<0..1,-1>``
     Threshold below which frame ratio interpolation gets disabled (default: